tokuda109/flask-docs-ja/docs/upgrading.rst

         patch -p1 < patchfile.diff

 5. If you were using per-module template folders you need to move some templates around.
-Previously if you had a folder named ``templates`` next to a blueprint named ``admin`` the implicit template path automatically was ``admin/index.html`` for a template file called ``templates/index.html``.
+Previously if you had a folder named :file:`templates` next to a blueprint named ``admin`` the implicit template path automatically was :file:`admin/index.html` for a template file called :file:`templates/index.html`.
 This no longer is the case.
-Now you need to name the template ``templates/admin/index.html``.
+Now you need to name the template :file:`templates/admin/index.html`.
 The tool will not detect this so you will have to do that on your own.

 Please note that deprecation warnings are disabled by default starting with Python 2.7.
 In order to see the deprecation warnings that might be emitted you have to enabled them with the :mod:`warnings` module.

-If you are working with windows and you lack the `patch` command line utility you can get it as part of various Unix runtime environments for windows including cygwin, msysgit or ming32.
+If you are working with windows and you lack the ``patch`` command line utility you can get it as part of various Unix runtime environments for windows including cygwin, msysgit or ming32.
 Also source control systems like svn, hg or git have builtin support for applying unified diffs as